Before Gastric Sleeve Surgery

 Post-Op Gastric Sleeve Surgery (Life After Weight Loss Surgery)

 After recovery and the day before surgery, we were put up in the brand new gorgeous Hyatt hotel.
-(The Hyatt is one of the local hotels that Mexico Bariatric has worked with in accommodating our patients.
-However, we also work with other quality hotels which the patient may stay in besides the Hyatt based on availability and scheduling.)
+(The Hyatt is one of the local hotels that Mexico Bariatric Center has worked within accommodating our patients.
+However, we also work with other quality hotels which the patient may stay in beside the Hyatt based on availability and scheduling.)

 I will never go back to who I was.
 I eat a high protein, lower fat, low carb diet DAILY.
 I drink only water and Vitamin Zero Waters.
 I work out with cardio and resistance workouts.
 I take a huge vitamin regiment.
 This is my life from now.